 What is the purpose of life?
 Why are we here?
 What happens after we die?
-One thing is certain: we are not here to amuse each other with our deranged solutions to these petty riddles.
-But, if venture we must, down this labyrinthine path; please indulge me whilst I entertain you with my own silly notions.
+One thing is certain: we are not here to amuse each other with our silly solutions to these petty riddles.
+But, if venture we must down this labyrinthine path; please indulge me whilst I entertain you with my own silly notions.

-While there are no generic answers to such unnecessary and intricate questions, answers do exist, nonetheless.
+While there are no generic answers to such unnecessary and intricate questions; answers do exist, nonetheless.
 Answers which lay deep within our very own selves.
 Why are we here, then?
 To live!
 What is the purpose of life?
-Whatever we make it to be!
+Whatever we choose it to be!